Stewart Television: New location

 In 1978, Bob Stewart Productions was relocated to Los Angeles, California, with its first syndicated program at its new location, The Love Experts.
 Programs already on air in the meantime were still taped in New York, mainly The $20,000 Pyramid and Pass the Buck.
+In 1979, Bob Stewart had signed a deal with Metromedia Producers Corporation to launch new projects.
 In 1982, Stewart revived The $25,000 Pyramid, but to keep the name and the game show confused with Cullen's version, the format was renamed as The New $25,000 Pyramid with Dick Clark as host.
 The show was taped at CBS Television City in Hollywood, California.
 The same year, Bob and his son Sande created the unsold game show Twisters.
 It would be the first game show credited by Bob Stewart & Sande Stewart Productions (which would officially exist starting in 1987).
 Another game show was Go, that was based on the bonus round of Chain Reaction produced alongside his son, Sande one year later.

-In 1979, Bob Stewart had signed a deal with Metromedia Producers Corporation to launch new projects.
+In early 1983, Bob Stewart Productions entered into a partnership with Dick Clark Productions (a production company owned by the host of Pyramid, Dick Clark) and Syndicast Services to develop a 90-minute game show block consisting of revivals of old Stewart properties Eye Guess, Three on a Match and Chain Reaction, and attempted to delay to 1984-1985, but none of which got into the ground.
+Also Stewart and Clark co-produced a television special You Are the Jury for NBC in late 1984, which was evolved into the syndicated court show Trial by Jury in 1989.
+In late 1984, Bob Stewart Productions partnered with 20th Century-Fox Television to do a syndicated version of The $25,000 Pyramid, called The $100,000 Pyramid, which aired for three years.

 In 1985, Bob Stewart formed another production company called Bob Stewart Cable, Inc. for game show programs produced for cable.
 There were only two game shows produced under this banner, which were taped in two Canadian cities and produced for the USA Network.
 The first was Jackpot!, a revival of Stewart's 1974 series, which was taped in Toronto.
 The other was The New Chain Reaction, a revival of Stewart's short-lived 1980 series, which was taped in Montreal.
 By 1987, Bob Stewart was semi-retired, and his son Sande took over operations.

+In 1988, the company partnered with British-American television producer/distributor Palladium Entertainment to distribute revivals of some old Stewart properties, such as Eye Guess and Jackpot!, but only the latter made it to air.
 In 1990, the company was renamed again as Stewart Television, while the cable production company was likewise renamed Stewart Cable TV, Inc.

 A short time later, Sande Stewart formed Stewart Tele Enterprises and produced the revived The $100,000 Pyramid in 1991, which was hosted by John Davidson and was canceled in 1992 after its second season, the same year Bob Stewart fully retired.